HDFGroup/h5serv/docs/AclOps/index.rst

 while HTTP Status 403 says: "I know who you are, but you don't have permissions to access this resource.".

-Root ACL Inheritence
+Root ACL Inheritance
 --------------------

 In many cases it will be desired to have a default ACL that applies to each resource in the domain.
 This can be accomplished by defining an ACL for the root group.
-This will controll the access rights for any resource unless of ACL is present in that resource for the requesting user.
+This will control the access rights for any resource unless of ACL is present in that resource for the requesting user.

 For a given user then, the permissions for a resource are found in the following way: